mtvee/bgz/README.md

     _\o/_   Bugz
     /(_)\   v0.2.1

 Bugz is a simple command line bug tracking tool written in python.
-It uses ascii text files (actually pickles at the moment) to keep a database of bugs so it can live in the source tree of the project and become part of the versioning system.
+It uses xml text files to keep a database of bugs so it can live in the source tree of the project and become part of the versioning system.

 Installing
 ----------